grdw/lorikeet/_posts/2017-12-26-end-of-the-year.md

     forward to Ovular's new 10" release:
     Braz Gonsalves, Pam Crain - Devapriya - a collection of jazz singles released in the 70s in India.
-Radio Martiko is doing a rereleasing Hany Mehanna's, The Miracle
+Radio Martiko is doing a re-release of Hany Mehanna's, The Miracle
     Of The Seven Dances, which I already pre-orderded as the exciting little kid I am.
 And hopefully 2018 will bring even more amazing music to the table.